Insane96/InsaneDataPack/README.md

 # **InsaneDataPack**

 Welcome to InsaneDataPack, a modular set of datapacks that I like to play with.
-From Mob Heads to Better Loot Tables from Structures to *maybe* even some effective functionalities.
+From some Recipes Tweaks to Better Structure Loot to some effective functionalities like Bedrock Breaker or XP Holder.

 ## Index
 * [Functional modules](#functional-modules)